How Lone Worker Safety Monitoring Can Transform Your Organization

 As the saying goes, “It’s not a matter of if, but when.”
 Workplace accidents are often unavoidable, but it’s up to the organization to do whatever possible to minimize the chances.
 Don’t wait for a fatal accident to occur before initiating standardized safety procedures.

-For companies with lone workers, the top priority should be to invest in monitoring technology.
+For companies with lone workers, the top priority should be to invest in lone worker safety monitoring.
 When lone workers are remote, they shouldn’t feel like they are off the grid.
-When they know they are being monitored in order to ensure their safety, they are less stressed, less concerned with accidents, and more assured if an accident does occur, help will be on the way immediately.
-This peace of mind does wonders for employee morale, productivity, and job satisfaction.
+If they know they are being monitored, they will be less stressed, less concerned with accidents, and more assured that if an accident does occur, help will be on the way immediately.
+This peace of mind works wonders for employee morale, productivity, and job satisfaction.

-Having a strong and reliable monitoring system in place gives your lone workers and overall business the confidence that your emergency and safety planning are a priority.
-How employees are monitored may vary but here are a few features to consider when evaluating different monitoring options:
+Having a strong and reliable lone worker safety monitoring system in place tells your employees that their safety is a top priority.
+How you monitor your employees may vary, but here are a few features to consider when evaluating different monitoring options:

 - Does it offer a 24-hour emergency monitoring capability?

-- Does it have instant connection to first responders?
+- Does it have a direct connection to first responders?

-- Does the lone worker have to go through multiple steps to get help?
+- Will the lone worker have to go through multiple steps to get help?

-The key is to provide effortless aid to lone workers whenever they need it, night or day, weekends or holidays.
-Asking an employee to log into their mobile device, find an app, wait for it to load, then find the “help” or call button is not providing peace of mind.
-Those few steps can add precious seconds to emergency response times.
+The key is to provide effortless aid to lone workers whenever they need it–night or day, even during weekends or holidays.
+Additionally, pay close attention to the steps it takes for your lone workers to trigger an alert.
+Asking an employee to log into their mobile device, find an app, wait for it to load, then find the “help” or call button is not enough.
+It might check the box for your organization, but it won’t give your lone workers peace of mind.
+They know that in an emergency, those extra steps just aren’t practical.
+Besides, even when your people are able to go through all those steps, they will add precious seconds to emergency response times.

 For employees to feel truly safe, they need to know they can call for help quickly with minimal effort.
-SafeSignal is AlertMedia’s “zero-button safety solution” because all the user has to do is disconnect the tether from the audio jack on their mobile phone.
-Once it is released, our 24/7/365 monitoring service instantly receives the alert and dispatches law enforcement.
-No words need to be exchanged because the mobile app uses GPS coordinates to give first responders the worker’s location.
+AlertMedia’s lone worker safety app is a “hands-free solution,” because all the user has to do is allow their timed session to expire.
+Once they do, our 24/7/365 monitoring service instantly receives the alert and dispatches law enforcement.
+In fact, they can provide immediate assistance even without exchanging words, because the mobile app uses GPS coordinates to give first responders the worker’s location.
+This is lone worker safety monitoring at its finest.

-Companies can use modern technologies like SafeSignal to mitigate risk, keep their lone workers safe, and provide an overall sense of security over the entire organization.
-If your safety protocols have yet to include these kinds of capabilities, your employees are still in danger and are likely feeling the stress of it.
-Give them and your company peace of mind knowing they are being protected wherever they are working.
+Companies can use a lone worker safety app like AlertMedia to mitigate risk, keep their lone workers safe, and provide an overall sense of security over the entire organization.
+If your safety protocols don’t include these capabilities, your employees are still in danger and are likely feeling the stress of it.
+Give them and your company peace of mind, knowing they are being monitored even when they are alone